ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/totals_components/technical_specification.md

 * Thresholds determine the need for correction
 * The method can only observe one set of components and total at any given time
-* Target period values exist
+* Total cannot be None

 ## 4.0 Data records